To get an idea of what you can expect, here are six home repairs that can cost a fortune.

 It grows in the warm, dark areas you don’t usually check up on that often.

-If you come across mold while cleaning or begin suffering ill effects and get your home tested, removing it can be a pain.
+If you come across mold while cleaning or begin suffering ill effects and get your home tested, removing it can be a painful process.

 If you catch the mold early, you’re talking hundreds of dollars to remove it.